hotmic-wp/hotmic-media-player-ios/README.md

 ## Requirements

+- API key and access token
-- API Key and JWT Secret: Will be provided by HotMic.
+    - Will be provided by HotMic.
 - iOS 12+
     - Integration in iPadOS or macOS apps is not supported.
 - Swift UIKit app
     - Integration in Objective-C or SwiftUI apps is not officially supported.
 - App is live on the App Store
-    - HotMicMediaPlayer uses the UIWebView framework for YouTube playback.
-Apple does not allow new apps to use UIWebView.
+    - HotMicMediaPlayer uses the `UIWebView` framework for YouTube playback.
+Apple does not allow new apps to use `UIWebView`.
 - App uses view controller based status bar appearance
 - App supports portrait and landscape orientations
 - App disables Bitcode